4ndrelim/4ndrelim.github.io/content/blog/another-busy-semester/index.md

 So here's where I step in! :P

 A friend from Mountaineering Club is really passionate about climbing.
 He is one of the 'friendlier' climbers around, who isn't just solely interested in his own self-progression, but also seeking to spread the love of climbing to the rest of the NUS community.
 Specifically, he wishes to make outdoor climbing accessible to many more, even beginners who simply seek the thrill of the sport.
-Truly a commendable objective!
+Truly commendable!

-And that's when I realised too, that I am in the perfect position to share and execute his vision!
-My involvement in both the school's Climbing and Mountaineering clubs might help to bring any talks of collaboration to fruition.
+And that's when I realised too, that my position gives me **a unique vantage point to turn this vision into reality!** My involvement in both the school's Climbing and Mountaineering clubs might help to bring any talks of collaboration to fruition.
 So we sprung into action.
 Now, we are deep in the midst of planning our very first pilot trial of bringing climbers to Batu Caves in Malaysia, as early as September. *Wonderful*.

 ## One Day I'll Smile About This
 **Exciting? *Definitely*.
 Ambitious? *Indeed*.
 Audacious? *Perhaps***. <br>
-*Romanticism tells us that in order to make the most of our human potential, we must have as many different experiences as we can.* I'm quite the pragmatist, but in this regard, i'm every bit the _romanticist_.
+*Romanticism tells us that in order to make the most of our human potential, <br>we must have as many different experiences as we can.*

+I'm quite the pragmatist, but in this regard, i'm every bit the _romanticist_.

 So, these are what will keep me really busy this semester.
 To cope with my heavy involvement in school work and club activities, i've finally (after 2 years of staying off-campus) decided it would be best to make NUS my home for the next 4 months.
 Hopefully, my trusty Mac alongside the life-saving monitor, handy chalkbag, and smelly harness will tide me through the storms to come 🫠.